nelson123-lab/Twitter-real-time-data-analysis-using-Kafka-and-AWS/README.md

     - Using AWS Athena, we can query the cataloged data directly from S3.
     - Athena's serverless architecture allows for interactive and fast analysis using standard SQL queries.

+6. **Data Visualization using AWS QuickSight**:
+    - **AWS QuickSight**: Provides interactive dashboards and visualizations for the analyzed data.

 ### Key Components

 - **AWS EC2**: Hosts Apache Kafka brokers and manages the streaming infrastructure.